janewalls/BenchmarkDI/README.md

 _Summary files;_ <br>Output in csv saved in output directory.
 Items in csv saved as: read #, start, bp, ri, end

-_Fragment Option;_ <br>Output in csv saved in output directory.
+_Fragment Option;_ <br>(MultiSeg method only)Output in csv saved in output directory.
 Items in csv saved as: read #, fragment #, fragment length, bp boolean

 <br>